CGFS93/Automating_Excel/README.md

 ### Purpose:
 The purpose of this project is to show case pythons abilities to automate corrections to workbooks on excel.
-And, automation of visualization via python onto excel in for of a bar chart.
+And, automation of visualization via python onto excel as a bar chart.

 ## Resources